rikeshi/headlesspi/README.md

 as `/dev/mmcblk0`.
 This is the device that the script will target.

 2. Run the script with `sudo ./rpisetup --install`.
-The downloading and archive unpacking steps can take a while.
+The downloading and unpacking of the archive can take a while.

-3. Open a terminal and check all the IPs on your LAN with `nmap -sn 192.168.0.1/24`.
+3. Open a terminal and check all the IPs on your LAN with `nmap -sn <RouterIP>/24`, e.g. `192.168.0.1/24`.
-Your router address might not be `192.168.0.1`.
+Your router might have a different IP.
-You can find out what it is with `ip route show | grep -i 'default via' | awk '{print $3 }'`.
+You can find out what it is with `ip route show default | awk '{ print $3 }'`.

 3. Power on the Pi with the prepared SD card.
 Give it a little time to boot.